-What hiring managers look for in an architect resume
+What gets an architect resume noticed

 Architecture firm principals and hiring managers evaluate architect resumes on licensure status, project portfolio, and technical proficiency.
 Your license (or progress toward it) is the first filter - a registered architect can stamp drawings and manage projects independently, which is a critical distinction from an unlicensed designer.